Coldstream Guards: 1900–present

+Men of the Coldstream Guards with captured German MG 08/15 machine guns at Noreuil, France, 6 September 1918.

 At the outbreak of the First World War, the Coldstream Guards was among the first British regiments to arrive in France after Britain declared war on Germany.
 In the following battles, it suffered heavy losses, in two cases losing all of its officers.
 At the First Battle of Ypres, the 1st battalion was virtually annihilated: by 1 November down to 150 men and the Lt Quartermaster.
 The regiment fought at Mons, Loos, the Somme, Ginchy and in the 3rd Battle of Ypres.
 The regiment also formed the 4th (Pioneer) Battalion, which was disbanded after the war, in 1919.
 The 5th Reserve battalion never left Britain before it was disbanded.

 When the Second World War began, the 1st and 2nd battalions of the Coldstream Guards were part of the British Expeditionary Force (BEF) in France; whilst the 3rd Battalion was on overseas service in the Middle East.
 Additional 4th and 5th battalions were also formed for the duration of the war.
 They fought extensively, as part of the Guards Armoured Division, in North Africa and Europe as dismounted infantry.
 The 4th battalion first became a motorized battalion in 1940 and then an armoured battalion in 1943.
 The First and Second battalions were part of the 5th Guards Armoured Brigade, and landed in Normandy on July 1st, 1944; they subsequently were involved in the Battle of Caen, the Liberation of Brussels, Operation Market Garden, the Battle of the Bulge, Operation Veritable, Operation Plunder, and the Battle of Hamburg.

 4th Coldstream Guards during the Battle of Passchendaele, 1917.

 Coldstreamers gave up their tanks at the end of the war, the new battalions were disbanded, and the troops distributed to the 1st and 2nd Guard Training Battalions.

 After the war, the 1st and 3rd battalions served in Palestine.
 The 2nd battalion served in the Malayan Emergency.
 The 3rd battalion was placed in suspended animation in 1959.
 The remaining battalions served during the Mau Mau rebellion from 1959 to 1962, in Aden in 1964, in Mauritius in 1965, in the Turkish invasion of Cyprus in 1974 and several times in Northern Ireland after 1969.

 The Regimental Band of the Coldstream Guards was the first act on stage at the Wembley leg of the 1985 Live Aid charity concert.
 It played for the Prince and Princess of Wales.

 In 1991, the 1st battalion was dispatched to the first Gulf War, where it was involved in prisoner of war handling and other roles.
 In 1993, due to defence cutbacks, the 2nd battalion was placed in suspended animation.

 For much of the 1990s, the 1st Battalion was stationed in Münster, Germany, in the Armoured Infantry Role with Warrior APCs as part of the 4th Armoured Brigade.
 In 1993–1994, the battalion served as an armoured infantry battalion in peacekeeping duties in Bosnia as part of UNPROFOR.